 - Asset Allocation Target.
 This tool analyzes your asset allocation, and determines if you are either overweight or underweight in any of the major asset categories.
 It will help you to achieve better balance in your retirement portfolio.

 - If you have little or no investment experience, you will be interested in the wealth management version.
 It will handle all investment management of your IRA, as well as any other investment accounts you want to include in your plan.

 - The free service offers valuable tools to self-directed investors, who may only be looking for investment management assistance.

-The main reasons to not go with Personal Capital
+The main reasons to not go with Empower

-If you’re looking for an IRA management service, Personal Capital is more expensive than other platforms on this list.
+If you’re looking for an IRA management service, Empower is more expensive than other platforms on this list.
 The annual fee of 0.89 percent an a portfolio of less than $1 million is well above the fee charge by most robo-advisors.

-The other major negative with Personal Capital is that the wealth management version requires a minimum account balance of $100,000.
+The other major negative with Empower is that the wealth management version requires a minimum account balance of $100,000.
 That will eliminate small investors.

-The free version of Personal Capital can help anyone do a better job of managing their IRAs.
+The free version of Empower can help anyone do a better job of managing their IRAs.

-If you want a higher level of investment service, Personal Capital is strong in this area as well.
+If you want a higher level of investment service, Empower is strong in this area as well.
 Though its advisory fee is higher than robo-advisors, it does provide a higher level of service.